OlegKonings/BCI_EEG_blk_diag_admm_multi_lambda/README.md

 ==================================

 CUDA ADMM UCSD EEG

-//will take in 12 inputs and return 3 outputs
+will take in 12 inputs and return 3 outputs.

-	/*inputs are (in order)
+	inputs are (in order)

 	0) sub Matrix A, 32 bit float in passed in TRANSPOSE state, of dimensions (m,n)
 	1) vector b (M,1) single precision floating point numbers
 	2) vector p (Psize length) 32 bit integer of K(Psize) length (partitions)